 - Create an alienation map or chart for the judge, which shows him or her in five minutes what couldn’t be said in five hours.
 This map should include all missed visits, and a list of all the denigrating phrases made by alienating spouse to the children, including the friends and/or extended family of the hated parent (if they are admissible in evidence).
 If you know how to make a graph, you can show the increase in missed visits in a very compelling and impactful way.

-- Most judges aren't warm to the phrase Parent Alienation Syndrome.
-Instead, ask the judge to please keep an eye open for visitation interference, as the case progresses, and describe for him or her the maligning behavior.
+- Most judges aren’t warm to the phrase “Parental Alienation Syndrome”.
+Instead, ask the judge to please keep an eye open for visitation interference as the case progresses, and describe for him or her the maligning behavior.

 - Get a court order for parenting therapy as soon as possible.

 You may be among the many alienated parents I have known, who have grown weary due to the repetitive stress fracture on your heart.
-Each time your visitation is interfered with, it has a cumulative affect.
-This can make you hyper sensitive, which easily magnifies your emotional response.
+Each time your visitation is interfered with, it has a cumulative hyper-sensitive, which easily magnifies your emotional response.

 The way to tell if your anger serves you is to always ask yourself the following four questions: